 Following People You Want to Hook Up With

 Following someone on Instagram solely because you think they're hot is not as innocent as it sounds.
 If you don't know someone, but choose to follow them for their looks alone, you're admitting your attraction and trying to connect, neither of which are exactly above board.
 In short: this could be considered Instagram cheating.

 "Congrats!" on a photo of your ex's new baby?
 Fine.
 Commenting, "Wish I was there with you!" on a photo of them sunbathing in a bikini?
 Not so innocent.

 Sending Flirty DMs

-Those flirty DMs you’re sending to your Twitter crush aren’t without repercussions.
-While you may be safely behind a screen, if your partner saw that you were telling someone else how hot they were, wouldn’t you consider it cheating?
-Of course, you may be better off without your unfaithful ex in the long run—just check out the 15 Signs You Should Definitely Be Single.
+Those flirty DMs you're sending to your Twitter crush aren't without repercussions.
+While you may be safely behind a screen, if your partner saw that you were telling someone else how hot they were, wouldn't you consider it social media cheating?

 Confiding in Someone Other Than Your Partner

 Intimacy extends far beyond the physical.
-If you’re confiding in someone other than your partner and leaning on them for emotional support, you might be guilty of social media infidelity.
-And if you do want to work on your relationship, make sure you ignore the 40 Relationship Tips That Are Actually Terrible.
+If you're confiding in someone other than your partner and leaning on them for emotional support, you might be guilty of social media cheating.

 Reminiscing With an Ex